ahmadabdul592/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Description

-In this project, we review everything about Python:
+In this project, we review everything Learnt about Python:

 * Import
 * Exceptions